Mission and Discipleship Council

 - Enabling the young people in our church to contribute to decision making through involvement in the National Youth Assembly and taking the role of General Assembly Youth Representatives

-- Nurturing learning and discipleship of adults, e.g. through the Learn publication and online facilities
+- Nurturing learning and discipleship of adults, e.g. through the Learn publications and online facilities

 - Specific support to congregations in rural communities